inoa-io/inoa-cloud/README.md

     ./inoa-startup.sh
     ```

-2. Intercepts the requests for the INOA service and forwards it to local ports: http (:4300) and mqtt (:1884).
-Used to route traffic to your local instance of the INOA Service.

-    ```shell
-    ./telepresence-intercept.sh
-    ```

-3. Close the telepresence connection (if opened) and shutdown all running INOA Cloud services.
+2. Close the telepresence connection (if opened) and shutdown all running INOA Cloud services.

     ```shell
     ./inoa-shutdown.sh